PBS' 'All Creatures Great and Small' aims to be timely tonic

 Enter the new take on “All Creatures Great and Small,” the title of Herriot’s first bestselling book published in America and of the original series of 90 episodes that aired from the late 1970s to 1990.

-The seven-part series debuts Sunday (check local listings for time) as part of PBS' “Masterpiece” from GBH Boston and marks the start of the showcase's 50th season.
+The seven-part series debuts Sunday as part of PBS' “Masterpiece” from WGBH Boston and marks the start of the showcase's 50th season.
 Set in the late 1930s, its cast includes newcomer Nicholas Ralph as Herriot and oft-seen actors including Samuel West ("Darkest Hour," "Notting Hill"), who plays Herriot's mentor, and Anna Madeley ("Deadwater Fell") as housekeeper Mrs. Hall.

 Diana Rigg made one of her final screen appearances as Mrs. Pumphrey, the wealthy and devoted owner of frequent patient Tricki Woo, her overfed Pekingese played by the expressive Derek.
 A decision about how to handle the loss of Rigg, who died in September 2020 at age 82, has yet to be announced.